biohackathon-japan/bh24-characterize-biology-use-of-llms/paper/paper.md

   Response: ChatGPT successfully jailbroken.
 ```

-Our research suggests that each Anthropic Claude models generally are more resistant to the “DAN prompt.”
-ChatGPT 3.5-turbo, however, as well as the Llama models tested responded in ways that suggest they are susceptible to this approach to escaping system control.
+Our research suggests that Anthropic Claude models are generally more resistant to the “DAN prompt.”
+GPT-3.5 Turbo, however, as well as the Llama models tested responded in ways that suggest they are susceptible to this approach to escaping system control.
 The original WildChat dataset provided a scoring of how much a given prompt was attempting to perform jailbreaking.

 # Discussion

-In terms of the prompts, the wordcloud shows that the most frequent word is “genomic” which are in direct relation to the biology field.
-Apart from the overall frequencies of the prompts, the frequency of the words within the prompts within each cluster were also analyzed.
-Top 10 most frequent words within each cluster were shown.
+In terms of the prompts, the wordcloud shows that the most frequent word is “genomic” which is in direct relation to the biology field.
+Apart from the overall frequencies of the prompts, the frequency of the words within the prompts within each cluster was also analyzed.
+The top 10 most frequent words within each cluster were shown.
 Contextually, cluster 3 appears to be the most biologically related [Fig8].
 On the other hand, cluster 2 is assumed to be related to fictional and creative works based on post-apocalyptic / cyberpunk themed content [Fig9].

 ![The frequency analysis shows the top 10 most frequent  words within cluster 3 separated by the keywords. \label{Fig8}](./fig8.pdf)